Empire State Bastard: “We’re going for extremity at all costs”

 You’ve also got Naomi Macleod from Bitch Falcon on bass, and she’s awesome.

-Vernart: “She’s the glue in this organisation.
+Vennart: “She’s the glue in this organisation.
 She’s absolutely marvellous.
 She carries herself so well and she’s such a bad-ass player, man: so heavy, so loud, so brutal.”

 Neil: “Mike’s known Naomi for a while and knew that she was just the perfect person to play these songs.
 We can be a bit flappy, but she has this stoicism that brought us down when we were getting nervous and adrenalised.
 Turns out that after the show she was shitting herself as well!
 She also brings soul to the music, which is why I think this music is special.
 If you don’t listen to much extreme music then you might struggle to find the soul in it, but this record and the music we play is jam-packed with it.
 We’re very lucky.”